Commercial Auto Insurance for South Carolina Businesses

 Business Vehicles Deserve Business Coverage

-If your employees drive company vehicles, or use their personal vehicles , you may need commercial auto coverage.
-Personal auto policies typically exclude business use, which means a claim could be disputed when you need coverage most.
+If your employees drive company vehicles or use personal vehicles for work, you may need commercial auto coverage.
+Personal auto policies typically exclude business use.
+That means a claim could be disputed when you need coverage most.

-We assess your fleet size, driver profiles, vehicle types, and how they are used to find the right program.
-From single-truck contractors to multi-vehicle operations throughout Goose Creek, Summerville, and the greater Charleston area, we compare options from 70+ carriers to find the best rate and coverage combination for your business.
+We assess your fleet size, drivers, vehicle types, and usage to find the right program.
+From single-truck contractors to multi-vehicle fleets across Goose Creek and Charleston, we compare 70+ carriers for the best coverage and rate.

 Coverage Types